LittleCabbit/text-processing/README.md

 - Sample Input Text File (`sample_resource.txt`, `musical_instruments_resource.txt`):

 ### Testing
-Testing done by utilizing the search function in sublime and type `\bword\b` into the search box (replace word with your specific word) to verify the count result matches output.
+Testing done by utilizing the search function in sublime and type `\bword\b` into the search box (replace word with specific word) to check the count result.

+Verified that results are as expected.
+For example, file musical_instruments_resource.txt has 20 "detect", 196 "name", and 2 "ai".